oscarfonts/docker-geoserver/aws/README.md

 Once you have a proper snapshot you can umount the original volume and destroy it.

 ## Package configuration files
-The EB package should contain three files:
+The EB package should contain the following:
-* `Dockerfile`.
-This should be packaged simply as is.
 * `Dockerrun.aws.json`.
-This contains options to be used for running the container.
-It can be packaged as is, but can also be configured to, for example, change the ports or the `CATALINA_OPTS` environment variable.
+This contains the name of the image to use (`oscarfonts/geoserver:<version>`) and options to map ports and files/directories between the host and the container.
+* `conf`.
+A directory containing the Tomcat `context.xml` file to deploy GeoServer.
+It is mapped to `/usr/local/tomcat/conf/Catalina/localhost`.
 * `.ebextensions/ebs.config`.
 A configuration file to specify EB how to mount the EBS volume with the GeoServer data directory and from which snapshot.
+* `.ebextensions/env.config`.
+A configuration file to specify environment variables, such as `CATALINA_OPTS`.

 In order to package it easily, a `package.sh` script is provided.
 It requires at least the snapshot identifier and the size of the volume to create:
 ```